-The Best Medical Dispensaries in Massachusetts
+The Best Recreational Dispensaries Near Boston

 NETA Brookline is housed inside a beautiful, converted bank, all high ceilings and ornate dark wood; the only difference is that the “tellers” traffic in the doob.
-The menu is comparable to its Northampton counterpart, though its enduring popularity sometimes means its product runs out more quickly -- especially right now.
+The menu is comparable to its Northampton counterpart, though its enduring popularity sometimes means its product runs out more quickly—especially right now.
 Bonus points go to the staff members for their friendly but no-nonsense attitude (not every dispensary visitor seeks a woo-woo experience).

 Nearby natural high: Brookline Reservoir Park is a great spot to get your steps in before heading back home.